moderndatacompany/dataos.info/docs/resources/lens/bi_integration/tableau.md

 **Scenario 1: Handling syntactical errors in measures or dimensions**

-If a measure or dimension contains a syntactical error (and is also not functioning in Lens Studio), the following error will appear when attempting to select such a measure or dimension:
+If a measure or dimension contains a syntactical error (and is also not functioning in Lens Studio), the following error will appear when attempting to select it:

 <div style="text-align: center;">
     <img src="/resources/lens/bi_integration/image02.png" alt="Superset Configuration" style="max-width: 80%; height: auto; border: 1px solid #000;">